Siete-F/job_queue_PostgreSQL/README.md

 ## Examples:
 (I will leave installing python 3.x/PostgreSQL and making a 'test_user' for your local database up to you)

-NOTE: The following explanation is possible depricated since this is not based on the docker setup yet.
+To execute the example, run the complete database script `.\db_schema\job_queue_database_schema.sql`.
+Then there are 2 ways of setting it up:
+1. Run `docker-compose up` to create an environment with one container, the 'assigner', which will only pick up initial pipe_jobs but will make use of `fluentd`, `elasticsearch` and `Kibana` to create a nice logging experience.
+2. Run `example_process_launcher_in_docker.ps1` to start multiple containers.
+(I configured logging there, but I remember I didn't get it to work yet).

-To execute the example, run the complete database script `.\db_schema\single_stored_procedure_call.sql` .
-Then run `start_single_call_example_processes.ps1` to start many small instances which will pick up the jobs which were created by the `pipe_job_queue`.
+The one or many processes will pick up the jobs which were created by the `pipe_job_queue` table in the `job_queue`.
 Everything that follows should happen automatically till all four `pipe_job_queue` pipe_job's are finished and many jobs are created and processed.
 To run the example again, run the `truncate` operation commented at the bottom of the sql script and run the `insert` query right above it.
 This will redo the complete process.

-NOTE: A docker example is in progress...
+NOTE: Didn't test both docker examples, but am committing them now as good as possible.
+Also changed name of 2 files from `single_procedure_job_queue.sql` to `job_queue_database_schema.sql` and `single_proce....py` to `example_process.py`.

 # Some quick notes related to the concept its behaviour: